 The Legend of Zelda series is one of the most iconic video game franchises of all time.
 Ever since its debut on NES in 1986, Nintendo has consistently delivered awe-inspiring experiences that often define entire console generations.
-More than a handful of Link’s adventures are amongst the greatest games ever created.
+More than a handful of Link’s adventures are among the greatest games ever created.

 1. The Legend of Zelda: Breath of the Wild